Previous dayFebruary 7, 2026Next day

 2.9 km---AutoUSGS →

-Seismographs logged a magnitude 2.4 earthquake 98 km N of Karluk, Alaska with origin time 21:49 UTC on February 7, 2026.
+At 21:49 UTC on February 7, 2026, a magnitude 2.4 tremor occurred 98 km N of Karluk, Alaska.
 At a depth of just 2.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 58.454°N, -154.475°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+The epicenter is at 58.454°, -154.475°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07